kwaldenphd/eoc-final-project-resources/tutorials.md

   * [Overview](https://github.com/kwaldenphd/dash-python)
   * [Deploying via Heroku](https://github.com/austinlasseter/flying-dog-beers)

+# Other

-# Statistical analysis and machine learning
+## Statistical analysis and machine learning

 With the exception of some of the `Seaborn` plot types, most of the plot types covered in the course focus on methods for plotting summary statistics.